rom1415/pifmstation/README.md

 Requirements :

-You need an apache web server with PHP to run the web application.
+You need an apache web server (or nginx) with PHP to run the web application.

 Installation :